 - Standardize tracking tool/process to the extent possible

 - Determine tracking calculation method, for example, averages vs. actual

-    In developing productivity measures, the feature company utilized an automated tracking mechanism (a macro and timer), which minimized the manual effort by employees and reduced potential errors.
-They tracked the start and stop time of tasks, including determining if rounding to minutes or down to seconds, and calculated totals by transaction and task type.
+In developing productivity measures, the featured company utilized an automated tracking mechanism (a macro and timer), which minimized the manual effort by employees and reduced potential errors.
+They tracked the start and stop time of tasks, including determining if rounding to minutes or down to seconds and calculated totals by transaction and task type.
 This helped in identifying where the most effort is occurring across tasks.